AnaBelenBarbero/detect-prompt-injection/README.md

 #### Run the training

+The above steps are performed in the `train.py` script.
 Execute the following command to train the model:
 ```
 make run-train
 ```